Frederick P. Dinkelberg: Life and career

 When Burnham was commissioned by Harry S. Black of the Fuller Company to design a new company headquarters on a triangular plot of land on Madison Square in Manhattan, Burnham had numerous other projects he was already working on, and he assigned Dinkelberg to what was then called the "Fuller Building", but which would gain fame as the Flatiron Building.
 The extent of Dinkelberg's responsibility for the details of the design of the Flatiron Building is not known, and the design was credited at the time to "D.H.
 Burnham & Co."

-During his years with Burnham, Dinkelberg designed the Flatiron Bldg., Wanamaker's Stores in both NYC and Philadelphia; McCreary Store, Pittsburgh; Land Title Bldg., Philadelphia.; First National Bank (now known as Fourth & Walnut Center) and Fourth National Bank (now known as 18 E Fourth Luxury Condos of Cinccinati; Bank of Commerce & Trust Co., Memphis; Hibernian Bank, New Orleans; Field Annex, Railway Exchange, Heyworth Building, Edison Building (originally known as Commercial National Bank Building until 1912), and Conway buildings, Chicago.
+During his years with Burnham, Dinkelberg designed the Flatiron Bldg., Wanamaker's Stores in both NYC and Philadelphia; McCreary Store, Pittsburgh; Land Title Bldg., Philadelphia.; First National Bank (now known as Fourth & Walnut Center) and Fourth National Bank (now known as 18 E Fourth Luxury Condos of Cincinnati; Bank of Commerce & Trust Co., Memphis; Hibernian Bank, New Orleans; Field Annex, Railway Exchange, Heyworth Building, Edison Building (originally known as Commercial National Bank Building until 1912), and Conway buildings, Chicago.
 Dinkelberg served as Daniel Burnham's chief designer for 7 years.
 In 1898 Dinkelberg also designed and built a model aluminum streamlined train.

 Dinkelberg moved to Mill Valley, California (Marin County) in 1912, not returning to Evanston, IL until 1915.
 He maintained an office at 1005 Chronicle Building, San Francisco and received a California certificate to practice architecture in early 1914.
 He most likely was there to assist in the design of the Panama–Pacific International Exposition.

 Later with Joachim Giæver, Dinkelberg was the co-designer of the 35 East Wacker Building in Chicago, built in 1925–1927 and a designated Chicago landmark since February 9, 1994.
 Giæver and Dinkelberg were also involved in the design of Grand Park Centre, also known as the Michigan Mutual Building, in Detroit, Michigan in 1922.